History of Rome, Georgia: Native American era

 The Head of Coosa Cherokee allowed a few white traders and some settlers (primarily from the British Colonies of Georgia and Carolina) to trade here.
 They were later joined by missionaries and more settlers.
 After the American War of Independence, most new settlers came from the area of the U.S. state of Georgia east of the Proclamation Line of 1763, by which Britain had tried to preserve the territory west of the Appalachian Mountains for Native Americans.
+When the American War for Independence ended, the Proclamation Line of 1763 became effectively obsolete in the new United States, when the Treaty of Paris (1783) ceded all British territory east of the Mississippi River to the U.S., including the lands that were previously designated as the "Indian Reserve" by the Proclamation of 1763.

 Encroachment soon began on these Cherokee lands by European Americans.
 The United States and Georgia executed the Compact of 1802, in which Georgia sold its claimed Western lands to the United States.
 (In colonial times, it claimed territory extending west to the Mississippi from its coastal colony.)
 In exchange, the United States agreed to ignore Cherokee land titles and remove all Cherokee from Georgia.
 The commitment to evict the Cherokee was not immediately enforced, however.
 Through the 1820s and 1830s, chiefs Major Ridge and John Ross led efforts to stop their removal, including several Federal lawsuits.

 During the 1813 Creek Civil War, most Cherokee took the side of the Upper Creek Indians against the more traditional Red Stick Creek Indians.
 Before they moved to Head of Coosa, Chief Ridge commanded a company of Cherokee warriors as a unit of the Tennessee militia, with Chief Ross as adjutant.
 This unit was under the overall command of Major Andrew Jackson, and supported the Upper Creek.

 In 1829, gold was discovered near Dahlonega, Georgia, starting the first gold rush in the United States.
 The Indian Removal Act of 1830, which fulfilled the Compact of 1802, was prompted by the gold discovery as well as President Andrew Jackson's already stated strong support for removal.
 In 1831 Georgia's General Assembly quickly passed legislation claiming all Cherokee land in Northwest Georgia, prior to their vacating it.
 This entire territory was called Cherokee County until additional legislation in 1832 divided the territory into the nine counties that exist today.